Congregation Adath Israel Brith Sholom: Brith Sholom Temple sites

 Brith Sholom first building was at First and Walnut Streets, occupied from 1881 and completed in the Gothic Revival style, which it sold to Congregation Anshei Sfard in 1903.
 The First Street synagogue was destroyed in 1962 to make way for an expressway.

 Its second building was at Second and College Streets, completed in 1903, vacated in 1949, and subsequently used as a church.
 This building was demolished c.
 1965.

 The congregation's third building was in the Bonnycastle Mansion at Cowling and Maryland Avenues in 1949, completed in the Georgian Revival style by architects, Walter C. Wagner and Joseph Potts.
 It is the only synagogue built in Kentucky between 1950 and 2000, not designed in the Modernist style.
 Following the 1976 merger, the merged congregation met at the Cowling Avenue site.
 The building was subsequently sold and used as a Pentecostal church.

 Merged site

 In 1980, the congregation moved to Brownsboro and Lime Kiln Roads with land purchased in 1966.
 The temple was designed by a joint venture between architectural firms, Arrasmith & Rapp and Joseph & Joseph, as Arnold Judd and Alfred Joseph Jr., senior partners of each firm, were members of the merged congregation.

-Cemetery
+Temple Cemetery

 The Temple Cemetery was formed from the former Adath Israel Cemetery and Brith Sholom Cemetery and comprises 23 acre located at 2716 Preston Street, in Louisville.
 In 1981, the congregation nominated the cemetery for listing on the National Register of Historic Places, that was approved on June 22, 1982.
+The cemetery is Kentucky's oldest extant Jewish cemetery, laid out by Benjamin Grove in 1876.